Sup2point0/Assort/Yu-Gi-Oh!/archetypes/readme.md

 # Archetypes

+It seems I cannot for the life of me stop creating custom cards, even after I think I’ve exhausted all my ideas.
+They just keep on coming.
+So, here are all the archetypes of custom cards I’ve created – although this it isn’t even all of them, since some cards don’t belong to archetypes, and some archetypes I haven’t added to the list yet :v

-All the archetypes of custom cards I’ve created.
-Especially developed pages are **weighted**.
+Especially developed pages are **weighted**, so there’ll be more to explore in those.

 <br>